tomhartke/knowledge-graph-from-GPT/README.md

 This will require some notion of "value" for the information in the knowledge graph (to balance pure exploration with exploration of relevant concepts).
 Perhaps

+Set up self pruning and revisiting of the knowledge graph, when in idle state (like sleeping)

 #### Structured and hierarchical question-answering
+Get it to answer a multi-stage question prompt with sub-questions

 Ideally, I want the language model to only answer questions based on information that is explicitly in the knowledge graph.
 I want it to identify when it has sufficient information or not.
 If not, it should make sub-queries to the knowledge graph to fill in specific parts of the answer (thereby avoiding the constraint of the concept window size).

+These questions and sub-questions could be added to the knowledge graph as memory.

+#### Specializing the language model
+Can train language model to improve itself based on examples (for example for extracting the concept hierarchy) Could have a dedicated smaller network for this (similar to the dedicated internal policy and value networks in alpha go zero).

+#### Set up as a personal flashcard system (smart spaced-repetition memory training with LLMs)
+Incorporate spaced repetition and probability of memory.
+Generate complex and organic questions to test concepts within a cluster of cards.
+Learn some parameters for you (your personal rate of forgetting.
+Your interests and base knowledge) Have preset expert knowledge structures to learn, and teach (ie a module of cards on statistics) Have a nice way of visualizing your personal knowledge graph by clustering.

+#### Very long term foreseen issues
+Get synonym directory to help collapse nodes (words) How to handle other datatypes other than text?
+How to handle very short or very long text or concepts (things like math, or huge formulas?)
+As a plugin to always ask you to summarize what you read the last 10 minutes Interface it with whisper or something to do speech to text and then summarize

+#### Ideas to emphasize:
+- Human interpretability of the embedding vector
+- Leveraging the local network structure to have a high quality (useful) embedding (more so than just a globally learned embedding from all text on the internet)
+- Bootstrapping and policy improvement through self-generated examples.
+- Link to idea of nearest-neighbors transformer implementations
+  - Non-parametric transformer
+  - Other ones that use memory of various kinds.

+#### References to add
+Reference Glom by Hinton when talking about hierarchy.

+Contrastive divergence embedding thing needs to be clearer.

+Reference to chain of thought reasoning paper, and realization that I can't get it to provide the concept hierarchy before it explains what's going on (has to explain first, then concept extraction).

+Reference OpenAI embeddings, and GPT-index.